cms-outreach/ispy-analyzers/README.md

 * Run the example configuration file:

 ```
-    cmsRun produceIg.py
+    cmsRun HIDiMuon_cfg.py
 ```

-which will produce a file with the name Run2010B_0.ig
+which will produce a file with the name HIDiMuon_0.ig

-The file produceIg.py is annotated; make your own changes as appropriate.
+You may do something similar for other datasets.
+The file produceIg.py file has useful notes as well.

+Load up the `.ig` file [here](https://cern.ch/ispy-webgl-dev).